Saprebleu/Ray_Tracing/README.md

 <h2>Put lights and shadows</h2>

-Then, the lights are taken into account : tha ambient light, and the "spotlight": whatever is not touched by the spotlight, or whatever is hidden by something is darkened by a shadow (naturally).
+Then, the lights are taken into account : the ambient light, and the "spotlight": whatever is not touched by the spotlight, or whatever is hidden by something is darkened by a shadow (naturally).
 Here we look at the spotlight as the origin of geometric rays, and see whether